Compassionate Companions (hospital based)

 However, our volunteer telephone companions are now able to provide regular phone calls to both patients and family members to support those who might feel socially isolated and/or lonely.
 Working alongside the clinical and therapeutic teams, the Telephone Companions offer friendly calls, based around the social needs of the patient rather than their clinical need.

-ON HOLD: Community Companions (community based)
+LIMITED SERVICE: Community Companions (community based)

 Community Companions are volunteers who spend time with patients in their home, usually for two or three hours each week.
 They are there to provide companionship and emotional support, which may also allow carers to have some time for themselves.